jzzhen/jzzhen.github.io/resume/cpp.md

 ### [The Stars Group](https://www.starsgroup.com/), Toronto, Canada
 _**Technical Lead, Platform since May 2021 – Present**_
-* Designed server side zoning solution for wallet separation and led the development.
+* Led design and development of server zoning project that achieved wallet separation between different integration partners.
-* Improved server framework in terms of wallet separation, metrics performance reporting and config automation.
+* Enhanced server framework that reduced efforts of function extensions, such as new wallet integration, performance metrics reporting, and configuration automation.
-* Carried out Research of Apache ZooKeeper adoption and of sharing C++ infrastructure with Java by embedding JVM in C++.
+* Led research of exposing c++ infrastructure function to Java code by embedding JVM in C++.

 _**Team Lead, Platform Development - February 2020 to May 2021**_
-* Led a team of 5 developers, performed solution design, code review and team member training.
+* Led a team of 5 developers, performed solution design and server framework(C++) improvement.
-* Continuously improved Server Framework(C++).
 * Led server side project of integration with business partners.
-* Led development of System Admin Tool using JavaScript React, Bootstrap, Java, DB2.
+* Led development of System Admin Tool using JavaScript React, Bootstrap, Java.
-* Participated in the rotation of 911 and server restart duties, and led investigations when issues be found.
 * Participated in technical interviews and subsequent evaluation fo job applicants.

 _**Senior Software Developer - May 2015 to February 2020**_